JuhoJoona/http-server/readme.md

 ## �� Acknowledgments

 - Built with modern C++17 features
-- Inspired by high-performance web servers like nginx
 - Uses kqueue for efficient event handling on Unix-like systems

 ---